 In addition to the scholarships identified above, the UNC System also funds two experiential learning opportunities.

-The Marian Drane Graham Scholars Program is a six-week immersive summer program for rising UNC System juniors and seniors.
+The Marian Drane Graham Scholars Program is an eight-week immersive summer program for rising UNC System juniors and seniors.
 The program gives ambitious students the opportunity to develop leadership skills and gain a better understanding of key issues facing public higher education.
 In addition to researching and developing final research projects, the scholars are placed in a state government agency.
 Through this work, scholars gain exposure to the fields of public service and higher education.

 Recent graduates of the UNC System can explore the Presidential Scholars Program.
 Presidential Scholars serve a one-year appointment at the UNC System Office, where they regularly interact with senior leadership and members of the Board of Governors.
 In this capacity, scholars help to research, write, and implement policy.